Everest Base Camp Trek with Helicopter Return – 7 Days

 The journey reaches its pinnacle at Kala Patthar (5,545 meters), offering spectacular views of Lhotse, Nuptse, Ama Dablam, and Pumori.
 Sagarmatha National Park, a haven for nature enthusiasts, is part of the trek, with opportunities to spot rare mammals and birds.
 Additionally, trekkers will experience the warm hospitality and mountaineering prowess of the Khumbu Sherpa community.

-The Everest Base Camp Short Trek with Helicopter Return begins at the dramatic Lukla airport and concludes at Gorakshep.
+The Everest Base Camp Short Trek with Helicopter Return begins at the dramatic Lukla airport and concludes at Gorkhashep.
 The helicopter ride from Gorakshep to Kathmandu via Lukla offers a unique and lasting impression of the Himalayas.

 For those with more time, the 13-day Everest Base Camp Trek includes acclimatization days and is highly recommended.
 Physically fit and experienced hikers may prefer the Comfortable Everest Base Camp trek with helicopter return (12 days), which can be completed without acclimatization days